“Money is of no value; it cannot spend itself. All depends on the skill of the spender.”

 - Create an emergency fund for times of unforeseen circumstances.

-- Minimize debt by paying your credit card balances in full or reduce spending.
+- Minimize debt by paying your credit card balances in full.

 - Save diligently and deploy into retirement and investment accounts.

-- Invest early with diversification minimizes risk and long term strategies.
+- Invest early with diversification to minimizes risk, using long-term strategies.

 What makes you happy?
 How does money affect your satisfaction levels?
 Do you use time-saving services to smooth stress levels?